Updated: Aug 19, 2022

 Once you and the sitter decide it's a great match then you can sort out the nitty gritty like - will I bring my dog's bed?
-Sometimes we say yes to this one and sometimes no. Depends on the dog and the size.
-We don't have a big house so if the bed is big - we say no. Ask if you need to bring your dog's bowl too.
-What you do have to take is the food, collars, lead, coat and maybe even a familiar toy.
+Ask if you need to bring your dog's bowl too.
+What you generally have to take is the food, collars, lead, coat and maybe even a familiar toy.

-Clarify with your sitter their procedures should there be an emergency.
-Most sitters will also update you along the way with photos and messages as to how they are settling in.
+Clarify with your sitter their procedures should there be an emergency also, most sitters will also update you along the way with photos and messages as to how they are settling in.

 You know, to lessen the stress on your dog in its new environment, as sitters, we allow them to do the things that our dog is allowed to do. ie they are allowed on the couch (if we invite them) and, in fact, if they fancy, they can sleep there all night.
 Our philosophy is - the owners are on holidays and relaxing, why not the dog too?
 Of course, if specifically asked not to, we won't let them :) So, you need to be specific on what you allow.

 Many people think - oh they won't love my pooch enough and he/she will miss me.
 Well, from experience, we loved on them lots.
 Sure, some become more favourite than others but we always love on them.

 In my experience, having your dog sat either in the sitters home or in your own home, is a MUCH less unsettling experience for them than sending them to kennels where they are more of a number than a member.
 However, formal kennels often offer peace of mind.
 Secure premises is the main factor.

 THINKING OF GETTING A HOUSE SITTER INSTEAD?
 Read on...